Merphyx/sign-searcher/README.md

 To invoke SignSearcher, use the following (client-side) commands:

-- `/signsearch search <query>` - You can add new words to the search. and highlights all matching signs.
+- `/signsearch search <query>` - You can add new words to the search, and highlights all matching signs.

 - `/signsearch desearch` - Clears the current query, removing the highlight effect from all signs.